scrogster/SimpleTools/README.md

 **File descriptions**:

+*R/Framework\_functions.R* - Functions and models used in all \*Rmd files or *Simulated Population.r* are found here.

-*Simulated Population.R* – R code used to generate test data from a simulated pest eradication.
-The simulated data is saved in Stuff/. for use in *Pre\_Implement.Rmd* or *Implementation.Rmd*.
+*R/Simulated\_Population.R* – R code used to generate test data from a simulated pest eradication.
+The simulated data is saved in Stuff/. for use in *Pre_Implement.Rmd* or *Implementation.Rmd*.

-*Framework\_functions.r* - Functions and models used in all \*Rmd files or *Simulated Population.r* are found here.

-*Pre\_Implement.Rmd* – R markdown document that undertakes an initial assessment of the pest population to be eradicated, primarily to estimate initial abundance.
+*Pre\_Implement.Rmd* – Rmarkdown document that undertakes an initial assessment of the pest population to be eradicated, primarily to estimate initial abundance.
 Input monitoring data and region shapefile are required.
-Input monitoring data can be generated with *Simulated Population.r*
+Input monitoring data can be generated with *R/Simulated
+\_Population.r*.

-*Implementation\_Rmd* – R markdown document that takes data on the sequential removal of individuals from the pest population and uses it to estimate the residual population remaining.
+*Implementation\_Rmd* – Rmarkdown document that takes data on the sequential removal of individuals from the pest population and uses it to estimate the residual population remaining.
 Can also make use of additional, non-removal monitoring data.
 Initially this is confined to